 My aesthetic falls somewhere between European and Eastern with wide-ranging influences from Japanese, Korean and Chinese ancient ceramics to Scandinavian and mid-century design, Bauhaus and even kawaii culture.
 The ceramics, mostly utilitarian in nature are also decorative and seek to sing in the spaces they occupy.

-All pieces are lovingly handmade in a small artisan studio in Rome, Italy.
+All pieces are lovingly handmade in a communal artisan studio on Gadigal Land (Sydney, Australia).

-I was born in the Philippines, grew up in Australia, lived in London and now currently residing in Rome, Italy.
+I was born in the Philippines, grew up in Australia, lived in London and Rome and I've recently moved back to my hometown of Sydney.
 My background began in Media, working in television for over a decade before discovering and deciding to pursue my interest in ceramics and become a maker.
 My pottery journey began in 2012 and continues to this day.